gcs278/enhancements/enhancements/installer/aws-lb-subnet-selection.md

 ### InstallConfig API Proposal

-The proposal to deprecate the `platform.aws.subnets` field in the install-config is driven by its ambiguity, as the field name does not clearly distinguish between IngressController-role subnets and Cluster-role subnets, which can be different.
+The proposal to deprecate the `platform.aws.subnets` field in the install-config is driven by its ambiguity, it does not distinguish between subnet roles.
 Additionally, `platform.aws.subnets` is a `[]string` and doesn't allow for future expansion or adaptation for other subnet type, roles, or metadata information.
 The new install-config field that will enable this feature will be `platform.aws.subnetsConfig`.

-If no IngressController-role subnets are specified in `platform.aws.subnetsConfig`, no subnets will be specified for the IngressController.
-Therefore, the AWS CCM will continue to use [AWS Subnet Discovery](#aws-subnet-discovery) to select subnets for the reasons outlined in that section.
+#### Manual vs. Automatic Role Selection

+Automatic role selection is when the installer, CAPA, AWS CCM, or other components automatically determine how the provided subnets are used.
+Currently, the installer performs automatic role selection with the `platform.aws.subnets` field, as it does not provide a way to override these decisions.
+The new `platform.aws.subnetsConfig` field will continue to support automatic role selection for users who prefer a standard, opinionated default cluster subnet config, but only if no roles are explicitly assigned to any subnet.
+For IngressControllers, using automatic role selection enables the AWS CCM to use [AWS Subnet Discovery](#aws-subnet-discovery) as it did previously with `platform.aws.subnets`.

+Manual role selection is when the cluster admin assigns roles to the provided subnets, and the installer explicitly configures the subnets to be used in accordance to the user's role selection.
+Every subnet must have a role, and each role must be assigned to at least one subnet.

 ### Ingress Config API Proposal